 Chain and anchor

-I remember when I was about ten years old (1951?) that there was some dispute between Cootamundra, who held the Maher Cup, and Harden.
+I remember when I was about 10 years old (1951?) that there was some dispute between Cootamundra, who held the Maher Cup, and Harden.
 Apparently Cootamundra's win had been challenged, and the trophy had been awarded to Harden on appeal but Cootamundra was loath to part with the cup and had it on display in a window at Meagher's (pronounced Maher) Department Store.
 It was chained to the floor and weighted down by an anchor!
-My father drove me the twelve miles into town to see it and I was so impressed by the sight of the cup and the story I wrote a poem, the only verses I can remember went something like:
+My father drove me the 12 miles into town to see it and I was so impressed by the sight of the cup and the story I wrote a poem, the only verses I can remember went something like:

 Those Harden chaps won the appeal

 The cup from us they wished to steal

 But it's not taken from us yet